 Order management

 Order entry.
-Manual or automatic, order entering includes filling in all essential details like commodity or weight and setting up current location and destination.
-A system often automatically generates a route, assigns transport and driver, and calculates ETA.
+Manual or automatic, order entering includes filling in all essential details like commodity or weight and setting up the current location and destination.
+A system often generates a route, assigns transport and driver, and calculates ETA.
 If you have an integrated WMS, this order automatically goes to its scheduled transport.

 Order overview.
 Created orders with their routes and assigned transports are available to order planners and drivers on a dashboard that allows them to see their workload for the day.
-All documents are also automatically linked to their corresponding orders so the driver can keep them on their smartphone or tablet.
+All documents are linked to their corresponding orders so the driver can keep them on their smartphone or tablet.
 As drivers update the status of orders en route, planners have an overview of all scheduling changes and truck locations.

 If you want to learn about order management in more detail, please refer to our dedicated post.